openhab/openhab-docs/developers/bindings/thing-xml.md

 | channel.id                  | An identifier of the channel the bridge/Thing provides | mandatory |
 | channel.typeId              | An identifier of the channel type definition the bridge/Thing provides | mandatory |

-The full XML schema for Thing type descriptions is specified in the <a href="https://openhab.org/schemas/thing-description-1.0.0.xsd">openHAB thing description XSD</a> file.
+The full XML schema for Thing type descriptions is specified in the [https://openhab.org/schemas/thing-description-1.0.0.xsd](https://openhab.org/schemas/thing-description-1.0.0.xsd) openHAB thing description XSD</a> file.

 **Hints:**

 - Any identifiers of the types are automatically mapped to unique identifiers: `bindingID:id`.
 - The attribute `uri` in the section `config-description` is optional, it *should not* be specified in bridge/*Thing*/channel type definition files because it's an embedded configuration.
   If the `uri` is *not* specified, the configuration description is registered as `thing-type:bindingID:id` or `channel-type:bindingID:id` otherwise the given `uri` is used.s
 - If a configuration description is already specified somewhere else and the bridge/*Thing*/channel type wants to (re-)use it, a `config-description-ref` should be used instead.